 2. Luggage services by Crosta Kyoto near the central exit

 Pricing wise, they charge 800 yen per piece of baggage per day, up to a maximum of 15 days.
-Crosta Kyoto can also convey your baggage to the numerous lodgings within Kyoto city, so if you’ve already booked your accommodations, ask them if they can send the baggage there instead.
-To make use of this service, you’ll be charged 1,000 yen per piece of baggage.
+Crosta Kyoto can also convey your luggage to the numerous lodgings within Kyoto city, so if you’ve already booked your accommodations, ask them if they can send the baggage there instead.
+To make use of this service, you’ll be charged 1,000 yen per piece of luggage.

 Crosta KyotoJR京都駅キャリーサービス Crosta京都

 - Address Higashi-shiokojicho, Kyoto-shi, Shimogyo Ku, Kyoto 600-8216 Japan